-To cut bolts with an angle grinder safely, first, wear safety glasses, gloves, and an N-95 mask.
+To cut bolts with an angle grinder safely, wear safety glasses, gloves, and an N-95 mask.
 Secure the bolt in a vice on a sturdy surface, and choose the right thin cut-off wheel designed for metal.
-Confirm your workspace is clear of flammable materials and verify the grinder’s RPM matches the disc.
-Clamp the bolt firmly, align the wheel for straight cuts, and maintain consistent pressure while cutting.
-There’s more to master for ideal results.
+Make sure your workspace is clear of flammable materials and that the grinder’s RPM matches the disc.
+Clamp the bolt firmly, align the wheel for a straight cut, and keep consistent pressure while cutting.

 Why Cut Bolts?
 Understanding the Benefits